Foosie/DNSRedir/README.md

 # DNSRedir
-DNS Server that easily routes ip traffic from one domain to another
+Windows DNS Server that easily routes ip traffic from one domain to another